-Oh, it did not happen overnight.
-And of course, that did not happen in the kitchen alone.
-I spent quite a few hours working out, as you can very well imagine.
-But note that I never set foot in a gym.
-I exercise exclusively from home and I’ve been going at it 6 times a week for over 3 years now.
+This did not happen overnight.
+And of course, it did not happen in the kitchen alone.
+I spent quite a bit of time working out, too, as you can very well imagine.

 YEAR 1 – 2008